ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

     - Fixed a few more things in the way error handling is dealt with.
       This still needs some work though.
 Sorry :(

+v0.5.1-Beta:
+    - Fixed bug in ISIS only model loader.
+Could not load ISIS only models because of a change in the way the LogBuilder class works.
+    - Removed selection box for loading models.
+LogIT will now work out whether you are trying to load a 1D only 2D only or 1D/2D model automatically.

 ##~##

 LICENSE